My mother is having her knee replaced, and she will be staying at a Central Ohio rehabilitation facility to recover.

 Your mother doesn’t need to worry about eating foods she dislikes because she’s able to choose the food she wants to eat unless she is on a restricted diet for health reasons.
 At most rehabilitation centers, patients (or family members if the patient is indisposed) select the type of foods they want to eat and can be as specific as asking for toast with strawberry jam each morning.

-For example, one evening, the dinner menu included a smothered pork chop, German potato salad, stewed apples, rye bread, a frosted brownie, and their choice of beverage.
+For example, one evening, the dinner menu included smothered pork chops, German potato salad, stewed apples, rye bread, a frosted brownie, and their choice of beverage.
 However, your mother can always choose an alternate meal.
 If she’s not on a special diet, you may bring in a favorite dish to enjoy, too.

 We also offer a variety of tasty treats for her to snack on between meals.
 She can even order coffee service.